-You’ve probably seen the Waterbuck somewhere before – either on television, in pictures and textbooks or in other media.
-In fact, you’ve probably seen the Waterbuck without even knowing what it actually is.
+You’ve probably seen the Waterbuck somewhere without even knowing what it actually is – either on television, in pictures and textbooks or in other media.

 The Waterbuck is a large type of antelope that belongs to the family of Bovidae – sharing similar lineage as the Wildebeest, Sheep, Goats and other domestic Cattles.